melparker101/Etiologic-Cell-Types/CELLEX/README.md

 ```

 ### 2. Filter metadata
-Use filter_metadata.R to filter metadata and create two separate files for mouse and human.
+Use atlas_filter_metadata.R to filter metadata and create two separate files for mouse and human.

 ### 3. Run CELLEX
-Use run_CELLEX.py to make count matrix in python and run CELLEX.
+Use atlas_run_CELLEX.py to make count matrix in python and run CELLEX.
+Do this separately for mouse and human data.
 The count matrix can also be made in R with Seurat and uploaded to python, however, saving it as a CSV file may be difficult due to how large and sparse the matrix is.

 ## In-House Data
 The data were annotated in two different ways, thus two metadata files were produced.

 ### 1. Filter count data for each metadata file
-Use the lind_filter_counts.R script.
+Use the lindg_adipo_data_prep.R script.

 ### 2. Run CELLEX
 Read in the count data and metadata to python and then run CELLEX.
+Use lindg_run_CELLECT.py